vega/vega-lite/docs/Data.md

 ### Field Transformation

-Other [field transformations including aggregation and binning](encoding.html#Field-Transformations) are specified as part of [encoding definitions](encoding.html#Field-Transformations)
+Other [field transformations including aggregation and binning](encoding.html#Field-Transformations) are specified as a part of the  [field definitions](encoding.html#Field-Transformations).